Transportation Alert:

 The goal of the BRT system is to increase transit ridership along the corridor and ultimately lead to the future Metrorail extension to Hybla Valley.
 The system is planned to extend along Richmond Highway (Route 1) and North Kings Highway from Fort Belvoir to the Huntington Metrorail Station, in two sections.
 Section I of the project extends along North Kings Highway from the Huntington Metrorail Station to Richmond Highway, and along Richmond Highway to Gum Springs.
 Section II extends along Richmond Highway from Gum Springs to Fort Belvoir.

 The collective approach to implementing the recommendations from the DRPT study (including land use and roadway changes, as well as the BRT system) in Fairfax County is called Embark Richmond Highway.
-You can learn more about Embark Richmond Highway here.
+Use the menu links to find more information or learn more about Embark Richmond Highway here.
 You can also visit the FAQ page to find answers to common questions about the Richmond Highway BRT project and process.

 Bus Rapid Transit (BRT) is a high-quality public transportation system designed to be fast, reliable, and more convenient than traditional bus routes.